RicardoMBorges/photo2Struct/README.md

 ## How to Use

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)

+    Visit the official Miniconda download page: https://docs.conda.io/en/latest/miniconda.html

+    Choose the appropriate installer for your system:

+    Windows: Miniconda3 Windows 64-bit (recommended)

+    macOS: Miniconda3 macOS 64-bit or ARM64 (depending on your chip)

+    Linux: Miniconda3 Linux 64-bit

-2. Clone this repository: (or Download the .zip file)
+3. Clone this repository: (or Download the .zip file)

     ```bash